munificent/craftinginterpreters/book/chunks-of-bytecode.md

 Now look up at that tree.
 Those sub-objects could be <span name="anywhere">*anywhere*</span>.
-Every step the tree-walker takes where it follows a reference to a child node may to step outside the bounds of the cache and force the CPU to stall until a new lump of data can be slurped in from RAM.
+Every step the tree-walker takes where it follows a reference to a child node may step outside the bounds of the cache and force the CPU to stall until a new lump of data can be slurped in from RAM.
 Just the *overhead* of those tree nodes with all of their pointer fields and object headers tends to push objects away from each other and out of the cache.

 <aside name="anywhere">